10Duke Enterprise C++ SDK

 Authentication using OAuth Client Credentials Grant

-If the entity to be authenticated is device or server, one possibility is to use OAuth Client Credentials Grant.
-The authenticated actor is the OAuth client, not a user, and because of this the ID-token is not available.
+If the entity to be authenticated is a device or server, you can use OAuth Client Credentials Grant.
+The authenticated actor is the OAuth client, not a user, and thus, the ID token is not available.
 This is by design.

-Our developer guide has a section describing the Client Credentials Grant.
-For further details, like use cases or how to configure the backend for Client Credentials Grant, contact 10Duke support.
+The 10Duke Enterprise documentation describes the Client Credentials Grant.
+For further details, such as use cases or how to configure the backend for the Client Credentials Grant, contact 10Duke support.

 To set up the client to authenticate with Client Credentials: